amiitt/GPCodemastersQA/README.md

 3. Please find the task for Dcoumentation in 4 tabs under Documentation.xlsx file

-4. Please find the task for API automation under apiautomation folder
+4. Please find the task for API automation as SwaggerPet.postman_collection.json file